VahidehHashempour/DateTimeTransformation/README.md

   * Now the program is able to add day of the week to the date time format.

 * New test case added
+ * Test case to check the day of the week is added correctly.